 4. Oven Method

-As soon as you observe small droplets of grease forming on the surface of the meat, take the batch out of the oven.
-Allow it to cool before dabbing it with a paper towel.
+- Keep a close eye on the pepperoni, and as soon as you notice small droplets of grease forming on the surface of the meat, remove the batch from the oven.

 Does Pepperoni Make Pizza Greasy?

-When you cook a pizza, the high temperatures cause the cheese and meat to emit grease.
+When you cook a pizza, the high temperatures cause the meat and cheese to emit grease.
 This is because the heat releases the fat that has been buried within the ingredients.

-In contrast, vegetables leak oil because their fat and oil content is too much for the dough to absorb, leading to a heavy and greasy pizza.
+In contrast, vegetables leak oil because their oil and fat content is too much, leading to a heavy and greasy pizza.

 While pepperoni itself isn’t inherently greasy, it becomes a contributing factor when combined with other ingredients high in cholesterol and oil, such as milk products and certain veggies.

-When the fat and oil from these ingredients mix, they create a hot, stinking mess that can ruin the entire pizza.
+When the oil and fat from these ingredients mix, they create a hot, stinking mess that can ruin the entire pizza.